Canon 5D Mark III vs 750D

 - More affordable: Was introduced into a lower priced category (79 percent cheaper at launch).

 - More modern: Reflects 2 years and 11 months of technical progress since the 5D Mark III launch.

-If the count of individual advantages (bullet points above) is taken as a guide, the 5D Mark III comes out slightly ahead of the 750D (15 : 14 points).
+If the count of individual advantages (bullet points above) is taken as a guide, the 5D Mark III emerges as the winner of the contest (15 : 13 points).
 However, the pertinence of the various camera strengths will differ across photographers, so that you might want to weigh individual camera traits according to their importance for your own imaging needs before making a camera decision.
 A professional wildlife photographer will view the differences between cameras in a way that diverges from the perspective of a family photog, and a person interested in architecture has distinct needs from a sports shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 How about other alternatives?
 Do the specifications of the Canon 5D Mark III and the Canon 750D place the cameras among the top in their class?
 Find out in the latest Best DSLR Camera listing whether the two cameras rank among the cream of the crop.